Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/Splitting_a_component_into_multiple_components.md

 This concept of components that React have allows you to ==split your application into smaller building blocks==, where every building block/component is focused on ==one core task==, you could say, and then you build your overall UI by ==combining these building blocks/components==.
 By doing that, you ==keep every component on its own relatively _small_ and _manageable_==, you keep its code base small and manageable, and you still can build a complex UI.

+You can declare many components in one file, but large files can get difficult to navigate.
+To solve this, you can *export* a component into its own file, and then *import* that component from another file.
 Now, there is no rule when to build a new component, whereas as adding more to an existing component.

 ## Importing and exporting components